AnastasiaAzarenok/cv_2025/cv.md

 Economist-Analyst

-* Preparation of the enterprise business plan, PL, CF;
+* Created the enterprise business plan, PL, CF;
 * Planning and analysis of wage fund;
 * Analysis and monitoring of financial indicators;
 * Preparation of financial reports and presentations for management, providing cost reduction recommendations;